pbinkley/rcb-manual/sections/02-publishing-and-library-costs-the-book.md

 of two and one-half billion dollars, and the colleges and universities with an annual budget of five or six hundred million.
-Their interests overlap in the small item of six million dollars' worth of scholarly {% include columnbreak.html canvas=26 col=2 %} research publishing.
+Their interests overlap in the small item of six million dollars' worth of scholarly&nbsp;{%- include columnbreak.html canvas=26 col=2 -%}&nbsp;research publishing.
 Organized scholarship can, if it will, bring this area completely under its own control.
 He who pays the piper can call the tune.